spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-general/1-applicaiton-metadata.md

 ### Boot Configuration processor

 For your own applications, you can easily [generate your own configuration metadata file](https://docs.spring.io/spring-boot/docs/current/reference/html/appendix-configuration-metadata.html#configuration-metadata-annotation-processor) from items annotated with `@ConfigurationProperties` by using the `spring-boot-configuration-processor` library.
-This library includes a Java annotation processor which is invoked as your project is compiled.
+This library includes a Java annotation processor, which is invoked as your project is compiled.
 The generated configuration metadata files are then stored inside the uber-jar under `META-INF/spring-configuration-metadata.json`

-To use the processor, include a dependency on spring-boot-configuration-processor.
+To use the processor, include the following dependency on spring-boot-configuration-processor:

 ```xml
 <dependency>